-Level 1: This semi-autonomous level means that most functions are still controlled by a driver, but some (like braking) can be done automatically by the car.
+Level 1: This driver-assistance level means that most functions are still controlled by the driver, but a specific function (like steering or accelerating) can be done automatically by the car.

 Level 2: In level 2, at least one driver assistance system of “both steering and acceleration/ deceleration using information about the driving environment” is automated, like cruise control and lane-centering.
-It means that the “driver is disengaged from physically operating the vehicle by having his or her hands off the steering wheel AND foot off pedal at the same time."
-The driver must be still always be ready to take control of the vehicle, however.
-So, level 2 means two functions automated.
-Easy to remember, right?
+It means that the “driver is disengaged from physically operating the vehicle by having his or her hands off the steering wheel AND foot off pedal at the same time,” according to the SAE.
+The driver must still always be ready to take control of the vehicle, however.

 Level 3: Drivers are still necessary in level 3 cars, but are able to completely shift “safety-critical functions” to the vehicle, under certain traffic or environmental conditions.
-It means that the driver is still present and will intervene if necessary, but is not required to monitor the situation in the same way it does for previous levels.
-Jim McBride, autonomous vehicles expert at Ford, said, "the biggest demarcation is between Levels 3 and 4.”
+It means that the driver is still present and will intervene if necessary, but is not required to monitor the situation in the same way it does for the previous levels.
+Jim McBride, autonomous vehicles expert at Ford, said this is “the biggest demarcation is between Levels 3 and 4.”
 He’s focused on getting Ford straight to Level 4, since Level 3, which involves transferring control from car to human, can often pose difficulties.
-“We’re not going to ask the driver to instantaneously intervene–that’s not a fair proposition."
+“We’re not going to ask the driver to instantaneously intervene–that’s not a fair proposition,” McBride said.

-Level 4: This is what is meant by “fully autonomous."
-According to the DOT, level 4 vehicles are “designed to perform all safety-critical driving functions and monitor roadway conditions for an entire trip.”
+Level 4: This is what is meant by “fully autonomous.”
+Level 4 vehicles are “designed to perform all safety-critical driving functions and monitor roadway conditions for an entire trip.”
 However, it’s important to note that this is limited to the “operational design domain (ODD)” of the vehicle–meaning it does not cover every driving scenario.

 Why it matters

 So why are the levels important?
 They serve as general guidelines for how technologically advanced a vehicle is.
-In terms of what consumers need to know, Thilo Koslowski, Vice President and Lead Automotive Analyst at Gartner Inc., thinks that ultimately, there are three stages that will be relevant: “automated, autonomous, and driverless.”
+In terms of what consumers need to know, Thilo Koslowski, former analyst for Gartner, thinks that ultimately, there are three stages that will be relevant: “automated, autonomous, and driverless.”
 It’s important to distinguish between “autonomous” and “driverless,” he said: “driverless is a more advanced stage of autonomous.”

-But while drivers themselves may be less concerned with the distinctions, they could be significant when it comes to issues like car insurance, which is expected to change radically in the era of self-driving cars.
+But while drivers themselves may be less concerned with the distinctions, the differences could be significant when it comes to issues like car insurance, which is expected to change radically in the era of self-driving cars.

 KPMG, a consulting firm, has issued a report on how the car insurance business will be affected, since the number of accidents are predicted to go down 80% by 2040.
 The different levels are important because they “change the risk profile of the car,” according to KPMG expert Jerry Albright.
 “Insurance companies need to understand how these new capabilities affect driving risk.”
-Joe Schneider, also with KPMG, put it this way: “It’s like a baby, going from crawling to walking to running.”
+Joe Schneider, managing director at KPMG, put it this way: “It’s like a baby, going from crawling to walking to running.”

 Albright said, “The car becomes safer and safer as it moves towards fully-autonomous driving.”